 When the history books are cracked open 50 years from now, 2020 will be remembered as a time that was as awful for the world as it was great for esports.
 We can thank the COVID-19 pandemic for that.

 Millions upon millions of people were suddenly quarantined at home, looking for ways to pass the seemingly endless days.
-And as much as it was a good time to own a stake in Netflix or digital-book publishing, it was ESports where things went completely stratospheric.
+It was a good time to own a stake in Netflix or digital-book publishing.
+It was esports, though, where things went completely stratospheric.

-That’s proven by new stats from the International Data Corporation and Esports Charts showing that the number of livestreaming hours spent on Twitch has doubled during the COVID-19 pandemic.
-With League of Legends, Counter-Strike: Global Offensive, and Fortnite leading the way, 1.7 billion hours of competitive action were watched by fans in May, compared to 867 million hours watched last December.
+That’s proven by new stats from the International Data Corporation and Esports Charts.
+They show that the number of livestreaming hours spent on Twitch has doubled during the COVID-19 pandemic.
+With League of Legends, Counter-Strike: Global Offensive, and Fortnite leading the way, 1.7 billion hours of competitive action were watched by fans in May.
+Compare that to 867 million hours watched last December.

 The term pivoting is something we’ve seen a lot, especially during the early days of the pandemic.
 Seemingly overnight, traditional sports had their seasons derailed, including major-league hockey, soccer, basketball, golf, and international auto racing.
-The question then became how to keep fans engaged when stadiums and stands were empty and star athletes were in lockdown just like the rest of us.
+The question then became how to keep fans engaged.
+After all, stadiums and stands were empty and star athletes were in lockdown just like the rest of us.

 NASCAR was next, attracting online audiences just shy of a million.
 The weeks that followed saw all kinds of firsts, from the NBA 2K league getting prime-time live coverage on Sportsnet, to NHL stars taking to the virtual ice for the Player Gaming Challenge, and the U.S. Ladies Professional Golf Association launching an online tournament.
 In all cases, the competition was every bit as fierce as it is in real life.

-The U.K. Gambling Commission reported last week that British betting on ESports hit nearly $2.6 million in March, compared with $86,000 in March 2019.
+The U.K. Gambling Commission reported last week that British betting on esports hit nearly $2.6 million in March.
+Compare that with $86,000 in March 2019.
 You can wager your next paycheque that Vegas bookies are salivating at the thought of Pokémon Unite announcing that a world championship is coming sooner rather than later.

-Just because your grandparents have no idea what ESports are doesn’t mean that the business isn’t a huge one.
-How big?
-ESports viewership was pegged at about 335 million in 2017, hit 454 million last year, and is projected to grow to 646 million by 2023.
-That means that a lot of eyeballs are glued to screens, and that’s insanely attractive to corporations looking to increase brand awareness.
+Just because your grandparents have no idea what esports are doesn’t mean that the business isn’t a huge one.
+How big? esports viewership was pegged at about 335 million in 2017.
+It hit 454 million last year, and is projected to grow to 646 million by 2023.
+A lot of eyeballs are glued to screens, and that’s insanely attractive to corporations looking to increase brand awareness.

-Knowing that there was a captive COVID-19 audience out there didn’t hurt either, which is perhaps why you now see the Mastercard and Kit Kat logos flying on banners in the background of the League of Legends kingdom.
-And why Marvel teamed up with Team Liquid on jerseys and hoodies that nod to both ESports and the iconic likes of the Hulk, Black Widow, and Iron Man.
-Even brands that don’t exactly need the money have recognized the demographically desirable power of ESports: Gucci jumped into bed with Fnatic this spring for a dive watch retailing at US$1,600.
+Knowing that there was a captive COVID-19 audience out there didn’t hurt, either.
+That is perhaps why you now see the Mastercard and Kit Kat logos flying on banners in the background of the League of Legends kingdom.
+And why Marvel teamed up with Team Liquid on jerseys and hoodies that nod to both esports and the iconic likes of the Hulk, Black Widow, and Iron Man.
+Even brands that don’t exactly need the money have recognized the demographically desirable power of esports.
+Gucci, for instance, jumped into bed with Fnatic this spring for a dive watch retailing at US$1,600.